Motorcycle Glossary Reference Guide

 Civil Liability – This is when a defendant person or entity is at fault for an accident.
 So they are the defendant in a claim.
 Also, if a jury or judge agrees, the law considers them liable for the damages.
 Damages are the money they must pay to compensate for their negligence towards the plaintiff.

-Collision Insurance Coverage – This is a type of insurance coverage that will pay damages for the motorcycle involved in a collision with another object.
-Objects may include a wall, median, utility pole, etc. The National Association of Insurance Commissioners data shows that approximately 72% of motorists carry this type of coverage.
-Collision coverage helps pay for damages to the bike in the event the rider hits a pothole or debris that damages the motorcycle.
+Collision Insurance Coverage – This type of insurance coverage will pay damages for the motorcycle involved in a collision with another object.
+Objects may include a wall, median, utility pole, etc. The National Association of Insurance Commissioners data shows that approximately 72% of motorists carry this coverage type.
+Collision coverage helps pay for damages to the bike if the rider hits a pothole or debris that damages the motorcycle.
 But it will not cover the hit object.
 But the property damage liability coverage within the insurance policy could pay for some or all of those damages.

 Cruiser – A cruiser is a model of bike, which is long and low.
 The bike has a low seat with footpegs located forward.
 Also, it has raked front forks and a fat rear tire.
 The forward footpegs and fat rear tire can help absorb the extreme roughness and vibration.
 Riders enjoy these types of bikes for comfortable, longer rides.
 Harley Davidson is one of the most commonly known bikes that have a cruiser model.

 Cut Out Bypass Devices – The Cut-Out and Bypass device is illegal in most states.
 This is because it bypasses the internal exhaust system on a motorcycle or other vehicle.
 Doing this causes the bike to release increased emissions into the atmosphere.
 So this poses a danger to Tree Huggers.
 This is because it diverts the gasses bypassing the mufflers.
 But it does increase the speed of the bike.